konsumer/cmem_helpers/README.md

 - `Uint32`
 - `Uint8`

-You can define a strcut like this:
+You can define a struct like this:

 ```js
 const Color = struct({